mlcommons/tiny/benchmark/TUTORIAL.md

 The interface board runs at 3.3V, so if the DUT is running at any other supply voltage, the logic levels must be shifted.
 The TXB0108, available in a [breakout board](https://www.adafruit.com/product/395) from Adafruit, support low-side voltages from 1.2V to 3.6V.

 The STM32H573I-DK board has a slot for a micro-SD card.
 The SD card must be loaded with the WAV files containing the wakewords to be streamed from the *[runner/sww_data_dir](runner/sww_data_dir/)* folder.
 Ensure that it is formatted as an MS-DOS (FAT32) disk.
-A 1GB card is plenty for the current benchmarks.
+A 1GB card is plenty for the current benchmarks. **This data must also be stored in a folder named sww01 under the dataset path specified in the next steps otherwise the runner will fail to detect (e.g., in a the folder [evaluation/datasets/sww01](evaluation/datasets/sww01/) if the specified dataset path is [evaluation/datasets](evaluation/datasets)).**

 ### Interface board (STM32H573I-DK)
 ![STM32H573I-DK Top Wiring](runner/img/STM32H573I-DK-Top.png)